DatIT-026/FaceRecognition-Project/README.md

-# ⚠️ Support for the Facial Recognition Project will end in February 2025
+# ⚠️ Support for the Facial Recognition Project has ended
 After February 9, 2025, We will no longer provide security updates or technical support for the Facial Recognition Project.

 ## Info